softlayer/swftp/README.md

 Packaging/Creating Init Scripts
 -------------------------------
 Packaged with SwFTP are a set of example init scripts, upstart scripts.

-They are all located within the /etc/ directory.
+They are all located within the /etc/ directory in the source.

 * Upstart
     * /etc/init/swftp-ftp.conf